dalalsunil1986/GlaDOS/README.md

 ### So far:
 * Succesfully created an empty boot sector (bootsector.bin) which we can open in VirtualBox
 * Succesfully created a boot sector that greets you with a nice "Hello World!"
 Welcome message.
+* Succesfully created a print_string function to print a string on screen through the boot_sect.img.

 ### Tools:
 * This paper: https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf